 Collect of the Day

-we can do no good thing without you, grant us the help of your grace, that in the keeping of your commandments we may please you both in will and deed; through Jesus Christ your Son our Lord, who is alive and reigns with you, in the unity of the Holy Spirit, one God, now and for ever.
+you crown the year with your goodness and you give us the fruits of the earth in their season: grant that we may use them to your glory, for the relief of those in need and for our own well-being; through Jesus Christ your Son our Lord, who is alive and reigns with you, in the unity of the Holy Spirit, one God, now and for ever.

 Post Communion Prayer

 Lord of the harvest,

 with joy we have offered thanksgiving for your love in creation and have shared in the bread and wine of the kingdom: by your grace plant within us a reverence for all that you give us and make us generous and wise stewards of the good things we enjoy; through Jesus Christ our Lord.

 Collect (Harvest Thanksgiving) © 1989 Church of the Province of Southern Africa: An Anglican Prayer Book.
 1 Timothy 6.6-10 © 1989 National Council of the Churches of Christ, USA.
 Joel 2.21-27 © 1989 National Council of the Churches of Christ, USA.
 Psalm 126 © The Archbishops' Council 2000